 Rarely lung transplantation

 Patients with airway obstruction due to any form of silicosis may be treated empirically with bronchodilators and inhaled corticosteroids.
 Patients should be monitored and treated for hypoxemia to forestall pulmonary hypertension.
 Pulmonary rehabilitation Pulmonary Rehabilitation Pulmonary rehabilitation is the use of supervised exercise, education, support, and behavioral intervention to improve functional capacity and enhance quality of life in patients with chronic... read more may help patients carry out activities of daily living.
 Workers who develop silicosis should be removed from further exposure.
 Lung transplantation Lung and Heart-Lung Transplantation Lung or heart-lung transplantation is an option for patients who have respiratory insufficiency or failure and who remain at risk of death despite optimal medical treatment.
-The most common... read more is a last resort.
+(See also Overview... read more is a last resort.
 A number of experimental treatments have been proposed, but none have demonstrated effectiveness at altering the course of the disease.

 Management of TB is the same as for other patients with TB except that longer courses are usually recommended because relapse is more common in patients with silicotuberculosis.